pacoraggio/ReproducibleResearchPA2/README.md

     - extract information from pre processed raw data about economical damages to Properties and Crop grouped by Event Type
     - sort the top 10 most costly Event Type
     - plot Prop and Crop costs
+- ldscript.R is an old script with different approach on how to load the data
+- spatialdata.R script containing approach to plot data based on US states (on a geographical map)
 - DataProcessing.Rmd notes on how the raw data have been loaded and processed

 ## Description of overall pipeline